madydady/testworks/iwine_api.md

 ### Request

-A GET-request to the 'sugar' endpoint returns the sweetness (gram of sugar per cubic decimeter of wine) and a sort of wine (sweet, dry, etc.) in the decanter.
+A GET-request to the *sugar* endpoint returns the sweetness (gram of sugar per cubic decimeter of wine) and a sort of wine (sweet, dry, etc.) in the decanter.

 URL: http://192.168.1.1:8080/service/sugar